saintcruor/saintcruor/README.md

 Host selfships and would prefer if you /don't/ make romantic or carnal jokes about characters.
 Don't flirt with any of us either.

 I'm not a fan of a bunch of ships.
 Just know I'm a fan of charthur, johnibgal, and vandermatthews.
 Literally thats it.
 Only ones I can tolerate, sorry.
+Jovier and sadigal takes 20 years of my life everytime i see it.

 Sexual comments bother us if you're not a close friend, please avoid them.
 We don't like the "im gonna touch you" jokes either.